-Data from well-equipped surface observatories in Europe (Illingworth et al., 2007) as well as the AMF campaign datasets (e.g., Niamey and Black Forest) discussed earlier will continue to be used to validate SEVIRI NCOMP optical depth retrievals using the various methods mentioned in section 4.2.1.
-Unfortunately, the existing amount of surface data available in the SEVIRI field of view is very limited, particularly when choosing from the 10-week SEVIRI validation period.
+Data from well-equipped surface observatories in Europe (Illingworth et al., 2007) as well as the AMF campaign datasets (e.g., Niamey and Black Forest) discussed earlier will continue to be used to validate JPSS NCOMP optical depth retrievals using the various methods mentioned in section 4.2.1.
 Validation using surface data will be extended to other time periods to take advantage of these sparse, but relatively well-tested validation sources for COD, as well as LWP, and potentially CPS and IWP.
-Post-launch data from the ARM sites could also be used for comparison with the ABI retrievals.
+Post-launch data from the ARM sites will also be used for comparison with the VIIRS and ABI retrievals.

 A less quantitative, yet useful method for validating the results is by comparing the nighttime retrievals to the nearest daytime retrievals over the same area.
 Figure 21 shows an example of the daytime VISST and nighttime SIST applied to SEVIRI data at 1500 and 1800 UTC, 6 August 2009.
-SIST results were used rather than NCOMP because the NCOMP twilight retrievals are required only to be qualitative, hence not as robust as the more reliable twilight SIST retrievals, and because direct comparison was easier due to VISST being run only in a NASA Langley framework.
+SIST results were used rather than NCOMP because the

+NCOMP twilight retrievals are required only to be qualitative, hence not as robust as the more reliable twilight SIST retrievals, and because direct comparison was easier due to VISST being run only in a NASA Langley framework.
 The RGB images (Figs. 21a and b) show the terminator and the cloud structure quite distinctly.
 Off the east coast of southern Africa, the structure of the low-cloud optical depths is maintained relatively intact although τ has decreased overall.
 The high clouds to the south, which had relatively large values of τ at 15 UTC, have maximum values of only $\tau = 4$ at 18 UTC.
 This drop in the high cloud optical depths is likely due to much of the high cloud cover being relatively thin and over optically thick low clouds.
-Thus, during the daytime, the total optical depth is retrieved, while, at night, only the high cloud optical depth is retrieved because the value of T{cld} from using the 13.3-μm channel (similar to the ABI algorithm) was used in these SIST retrievals.
-The identification of most of these clouds as multilayered (Fig. 22) using the algorithm of Chang et al. (2009) confirms the result.
+Thus, during the daytime, the total optical depth is retrieved, while, at night, only the high cloud optical depth is retrieved because the value of T{cld} from using the 13.3-μm channel (similar to the Enterprise algorithm) was used in these SIST retrievals.
+The identification of most of these clouds as multi-layered (Fig. 22) using the algorithm of Chang et al. (2009) confirms the result.
 In other areas (e.g. central Africa) where high clouds were optically thick from deep convective activity, the patterns in τ follow the thick clouds seen in the RGB image (Fig. 21b) and in the 15-UTC τ image (Fig. 21c).